brgtrainings/brgtrainings.github.io/syllabus/c/section-four/functions.md

 Area of circle with radius 5 is 78.50.
 ```

+## Function Execution

+Following animated image should help you give a gist of how function works.

+{% include image.html img="courses/c/function-behavior.gif" %}

 ## Types of Functions

 There are mainly two types of function in C language.